Back

 Economic and Community Development

-People with disability in Ghana face significant inequities, including poverty, inadequate access to healthcare and high unemployment rates.
+People with physical disability in Ghana face significant inequities, including poverty, inadequate access to healthcare and high unemployment rates, receive limited educational opportunities and skill development due to insufficient investment in their educational needs and stigmatization in schools.

 Despite the national policies and efforts of advocacy groups to advance the well-being of people living with disabilities in Ghana, they still face stigma, which stems from a lack of understanding about disability, societal attitudes, misconceptions and cultural beliefs.
 This stigma contributes to the marginalization and exclusion of this group from fully participating in Ghanaian society, resulting in socio-economic challenges.